Rowing

 Special Rules/Instructions

-• Be aware of students whose medical condition (for example, asthma, anaphylaxis, casts, previous concussion, orthopaedic device) may affect participation.
+• Coach/Community Coach Liaison must be aware of Students whose medical condition (for example, asthma, anaphylaxis, diabetes, epilepsy) may affect participation.
 Consult Medical Conditions.

 • the Concussion Code of Conduct;